zama-ai/concrete-ml/README.md

 ## Working with Concrete ML

-### 🟨 Contributing
-To contribute to Concrete ML, please refer to this [section of the documentation](docs/developer-guide/contributing.md).
-<br></br>

 ### 🟨 Citations
-To cite Concrete ML, notably in academic papers, please use the following entry, which list authors by order of first commit:
+To cite Concrete ML in academic papers, please use the following entry:

 ```text
 @Misc{ConcreteML,